 - Remember R.A.C.E. = Rescue, Alert, Confine, Extinguish. - Alert people in the immediate area and/or activate the alarm.
 CALL 911 to report the fire. - Please refer to individual building floor plans (contained in this publication) for specific locations of alarm pulls and fire extinguishers. - Evacuate to designated Reassembly Area.
 (Refer to campus maps.)
-Remember to stay calm and do not run. - Close doors behind you.
+Remember to stay calm and do not run. - · Close doors behind you. - Take cover. - Assist the injured.